HetDaftary/Competitive-Coding-Solutions/Hackerrank-Solutions/README.md

-# Hackerrank-Solutions
+# Hackerrank-Solutions-Solutions
-The solutions of Hackerrank are available in this repositry.
+The solutions of Hackerrank-Solutions are available in this repositry.